Skip to main content

 “Medical students are currently manually logging patient cases they see during their clinical rotations,” Kwan said.
 “We are trying to use the data in Epic to assess the types of patient interactions medical students have in their clerkships so we can identify any critical gaps.
 This will allow us to redirect students to different types of patients as they progress through their clinical rotations to ensure they have a well-rounded clinical experience.”

-He also has returned to teaching and is the new director of the Intro to Health Systems Science elective.
+He has also returned to education and is the associate program director for the Clinical Informatics Fellowship in the Department of Emergency Medicine and is the director of the Intro to Health Systems Science elective in the School of Medicine.
 In the course, first-year medical students gain exposure to the skills necessary to become effective leaders in modern health care, including teamwork, data interpretation, communication and advocacy.

 Kwan credits mentors at UC San Diego for his success.
 “I really see my job as a collaboration with experts in medical education to figure out how we can use data to advance medical education,” he explained.
 “There aren’t many people currently doing this type of work in academic medicine.
 It is a privilege to be mentored by influential health care leaders in the Department of Emergency Medicine, Division of Biomedical Informatics and the Division of Medical Education.
 The support I’ve received shows that integration of education and technology is a priority for UC San Diego.”